-Communication is necessary to any business success.
-In this session, we will review the basic forms of communication and equipment available for your business.
+Communication is essential for starting and building a successful business.
+In this session, we will review the basic forms of communication, tools, resources, and equipment available for your business.

 - Types of Communication

 - Landline Telephones